c

 Looking to the future

-As the country aims to meet traveler demand, Skanska is ready to support airports in creating a better passenger experience.
+As the country continues to meet traveler demand, Skanska is here to support airports in creating a better passenger experience.
 Air travel is not always easy, but our experts, experience in aviation work and commitment to excellence can help families and individuals arrive at the airport quicker, get through security faster, move around terminals easier and pick up their bags more effortlessly.
 If we can make the airport experience more enjoyable, then we’ve done our job—for today’s travelers and tomorrow’s.

 Learn more about Skanska’s aviation projects here.